-Hytera has now extended the ability to make full duplex calls to Repeater Mode Operation (RMO) and Direct Mode Operation (OMO).
+Hytera has now extended the ability to make full duplex calls to Repeater Mode Operation (RMO) and Direct Mode Operation (DMO).
 No investment in additional hardware is required.
 Users can remain ‘handsfree’ and get on with their jobs while making long calls.

 Hytera is offering an Advanced Back-to-Back Connection, which sends not only audio, but also signaling and data.
 It has also added over-the-air programming (OTAP) for conventional repeater systems, allowing DMR Tier II users to change terminal configurations.